Default Alt Text

 We first ensure that the internal structure of the tooth is intact and that there are no signs of infection present.
 We prepare your tooth by removing a layer of tooth structure, making sure we leave a strong core.

 We take digital impressions of your teeth and record their colour so your crown can be made to fit perfectly.
-Between appointments, we protect the prepared tooth with a temporary crown.
+Between appointments, we protect the prepared tooth with a temporary crown whilst your impressions are sent to our dental lab to create your custom crown.

 Find out more